larryhastings/perky/README.md

 One possibly-surprising design choice of Perky: the only natively supported values for the Perky parser are dicts, lists, and strings.
-Other commonly-used types (ints, floats, etc) are handled using a different mechanism: _transformation._

-A Perky transformation takes a dict as input, and transforms the contents of the dict based on a _schema_.
-A Perky schema is a dict with the same general shape as the dict produced by the Perky parse, but it contains dicts, lists, and *transformation functions*.
-If you want *myvalue* in `{'myvalue':'3'}` to be a real integer, transform it with the schema `{'myvalue': int}`.
+What about ints? floats? dates? booleans?

+Perky deliberately leaves that up to you.
+As the Zen Of Python says:

+*In the face of ambiguity, refuse the temptation to guess.*

+Perky doesn't know what types your program needs.
+So, rather than guess and be wrong, Perky keeps things simple: just lists, dicts, and strings.
+For any other type, it's up to you to transform it from a string into the type you want, and back again.

 Note that Perky doesn't care how or if you transform your data.
 You can use it as-is, or transform it, or transform it with multiple passes.
-You don't even need to use Perky's simple transformation mechanisms--you can ignore them completely and use an external transformation library like [Marshmallow.](https://marshmallow.readthedocs.io/)
+You can write it yourself, or use a third-party data transformation library like [Marshmallow.](https://marshmallow.readthedocs.io/)

+(Perky used to support an experimental API for transforming data yourself.
+But this was never fully fleshed-out, and there are better versions of that technology out there.
+I've deprecated this part of the library and will remove it before 1.0.)

 ### Pragmas